 As you can see, the direct relation between these three elements yields a narrow, high-sensitivity bracket that’s easy to miss during setup, leading to a lot of trial-and-error.
 A coil frequency that’s too high or too low quickly has a major impact on the sensitivity of the probe.

 As a guideline, a 30% attenuation on both sides of the central frequency, equivalent to 3 dB, is acceptable.
 If we translate this into relative/normalized terms, sensitivity would be illustrated like this:

 Click to enlarge image

-To circumvent this natural downside of absolute and differential bridge probes, the industry developed transmit-receive probes (also known as driver-pickup probes), which I will delve into in part two of this series.
+To circumvent this natural downside of absolute and differential bridge probes, the industry developed transmit-receive probes (also known as driver-pickup probes), which I delve into in part two of this series.

 To further your reading, visit this page goo.gl/62AYnN, where we present the various advantages and detection/sizing capabilities of the technology, and more.
 You can also visit our lines of surface and tubing probes to find the one that suits your individual inspection need.